Certification & Credentialing

 How This Programme Works

 PMM certification doesn't ask you to memorise a textbook and pass a test.
-It asks you to learn the system by using it — the same way a performer learns the ReFrame System by doing the work, not reading about it.
+It asks you to learn the system by using it — the same way performers learn the system itself: by doing the work, not reading about it.

 Exercises Are the Assessment